-Active Directory allows employees to log in to company computers with a single set of credentials.
+With Active Directory, employees can log in to corporate machines with one single set of credentials.

-The NTFS file system brings the permission structure for folders and files with a well understood security control.
+The NTFS file system brings the permission structure to folders and files with well-understood security control.

-File locking is another commonly used feature of NTFS and the CIFS/SMB protocol to lock files while they are being edited.
+File locking is another frequently used feature from NTFS and the CIFS/SMB protocol to lock files while they are being edited.

-With virtual machine technology, Windows file servers can be available from AWS, Windows Azure, and various other data center locations.
+With the virtual machine technology, Windows file servers can be available from AWS, Windows Azure and various other data center locations.

 There are so many Windows file server features that we use and love.
 However, when it comes to storage services and applications, there is also Office 365 OneDrive, SharePoint Online, Azure Files, Dropbox, Box, ShareFile, and other public cloud storage services that compete with Windows file servers for your data.
 These services may make Windows file server irrelevant in the future.